-When powerlifters and weightlifters alike want to take their strength to new heights, they often turn to the snatch grip deadlift.
+When powerlifters and weightlifters want to take their strength to new heights, they often turn to the snatch grip deadlift.

 So, what is the snatch grip deadlift?
 The snatch grip deadlift is one of the most versatile deadlift variations.
-It requires a much wider grip than regular deadlifts; this targets more of the upper back muscles and helps build grip strength.
+It requires a much wider grip than regular deadlifts.
+This targets more of the upper back muscles and helps build grip strength.
 The snatch grip deadlift also forces the lifter to move the barbell a greater distance.

-Despite the snatch grip deadlift being a less common variation used in commercial gyms, don’t underestimate its utility.
+Despite the snatch grip deadlift being a less common variation in commercial gyms, don’t underestimate its utility.

 In the article below, I’ll outline the technique, benefits, and muscles targeted in the snatch grip deadlift.
-Stick to this guide and you’ll avoid making beginner mistakes while getting some expert tips to help skyrocket your deadlift strength.
+Stick to this guide, and you’ll avoid making beginner mistakes while getting some expert tips to help skyrocket your deadlift strength.

 Let’s get started!